opacapp/multiline-collapsingtoolbar/README.md

     </net.opacapp.multilinecollapsingtoolbar.CollapsingToolbarLayout>
 </android.support.design.widget.AppBarLayout>
 ```

+You can find a simple demo application in the `demo` module.

 ## Implementation details
 Most of the code is copied from the original Support Library classes, the only changes (apart from the package name, imports and automatic code reformatting) are in the `CollapsingTextHelper` class.
 The changes there are marked with comments.